 There’s no denying there’s a visual aspect to digital marketing especially when it comes to social media—heck look at Instagram, which is virtually an image-based medium with little content.
 In the last couple years, Pinterest has definitely matured with an audience of 70 million users.
 From a medium that was once ruled by consumer pinning preferences to a place where brands have pinpointed the opportunity that lies within.

 Pinterest has managed to influence many aspects of the online world.
-You may have even noticed big brands like natural food market, Whole Foods, and luxury shoe brand, Jimmy Choo have adopted a Pinterest-like visual style to their website design.
-Most recently during the holiday season Target even created a pinterest-powered online storefront with the beta launch of the Target Awesome Shop.
+You may have even noticed big brands like a natural food market, Whole Foods, and luxury shoe brand, Jimmy Choo has adopted a Pinterest-like visual style to their website design.
+Most recently during the holiday season Target even created a Pinterest-powered online storefront with the beta launch of the Target Awesome Shop.